Oracle problems as communication tasks and optimization of quantum algorithms: Discussion

 Future work could seek to tackle broader questions.
 It would be interesting to identify conditions for an oracle problem to admit a quantum algorithm that succeeds with probability $1$.
 Alternatively, one may seek conditions for a problem to admit a quantum algorithm that outperforms any classical algorithm (i.e. a problem with quantum advantage).

-Another possible avenue for follow-up research is pursuing a more general version of our results that may apply for adaptive algorithms as well.
+While our framework successfully characterizes non-adaptive algorithms, fully adaptive algorithms---specifically ``quantumly adaptive'' protocols like Grover's algorithm, where multiple queries are applied sequentially with intermediate unitaries and no intermediate measurements---are currently outside its scope.
+Tracking the exact information-theoretic evolution of the state across multiple coherent, sequential channels presents a significant mathematical challenge.

+However, our framework provides a conceptual roadmap for how this might be achieved in principle.
+An adaptive $t$-query algorithm can be modeled as an alternating sequence of operations, $T_f = W_t U_f W_{t-1} U_f \dots W_1 U_f V$.
+The classical-quantum state $\rho_{JFY}$ would continue to track the information flow across these stages, but the optimization landscape expands from a single pre- and post-query pair to a global, multi-stage parameter space.
+Within this lens, the intermediate unitaries $\left\{ W_1, \dots, W_{t-1} \right\}$ must serve a dual, coherent purpose: they must steer the ensemble to maximize the Holevo information ($\chi$) injected by subsequent queries, while preserving a geometric structure that allows the final unitary $W_t$ to successfully minimize the quantum discord ($D_Y$).
+Formulating this sequential interaction as an optimal control or dynamic programming problem remains a highly interesting direction for future work, potentially offering a systematic method for discovering novel adaptive algorithms.

 Finally, let us note that optimizing over the mutual information is not equivalent to optimizing over the probability of success (which is arguably a more natural performance measure).
 It is conceivable that studying the latter may lead to analogous insights and results.
 It may also be interesting to try adapting our framework and using it to study alternative models of quantum computation, e.g. adiabatic, one-way or topological quantum computers.